utilmeta/utype/docs/en/references/field.md

 # > UserUpdate(username='new-username', password='new-password')
 ```

-In the example, we can see that when data is initialized using the UserUpdate data class with the specified schema `'w'`, `'w'` data that is not supported in the schema will not be entered and will not take effect even if you try to assign it.
-The resulting output data is `'w'` the data fields supported in the schema.
+In the example, we can see that when data is initialized using the `UserUpdate` dataclass with the specified schema `'w'`, data that is not supported in the `'w'` mode will not be input and will not take effect even if you try to assign it.
+The resulting output is the fields supported in the `'w'`  mode

-Specifying Modes ** ** with Runtime Parsing Options
+**Modes in runtime Options**

-You can also use the method of the data class `__from__` for initialization, in which the first parameter is passed in data, and the support `options` parameter specifies a runtime parsing option, which can be used for dynamic specification of the mode, such as
+You can also use the method of the dataclass `__from__` for initialization, in which the first parameter is passed in data, and the `options` parameter can specifies a runtime parsing Options, which can be used for dynamic specification of the mode, such as
 ```python
 from utype import Schema, Field, Options from datetime import datetime